 Children have the right to be listened to, and adults do not necessarily know very much about children’s experiences or lives online.
-This is why we decided to let the children explain to us, in their own way, the role that the internet plays in their lives.
+This is why we decided to let the children explain to us, in their own way, the role that the internet plays in their lives, and their views on specific online aspects.

 CAP-kids embrace the opportunities of life online